Bharat2044/2D_Snake_Game_Project/README.md

 Then you should be able to compile with:

 ## Compiling the game:
+### Windows:
-### Windows: Windows OS should have ncurses headers already so this should work:
+Windows OS should have ncurses headers already so this should work:

     gcc main.cpp -o slither

 ## Run the game:
+After compliling run this code then it will work
      ./slither